+Subconvexity bound for Rankin--Selberg $GL(3)\times GL(2)$ $L$-functions was first obtained by Li \cite{li}, where she considered the $L$-function of a fixed self-dual Hecke-Maass form for $SL(3,\mathbb{Z})$ twisted by a Hecke-Maass form for $SL(2,\mathbb{Z})$, or by a holomorphic Hecke cusp form for $SL(2,\mathbb{Z})$, in the eigenvalue aspect, or respectively in the weight aspect, of the $GL(2)$ form.
+Blomer \cite{blomer} considered this problem in the level aspect where the twist is by special Hecke-Maass forms of prime square level.

-Recently, using his new approach, $t$ aspect subconvexity for $GL(3)\times GL(2)$ $L$ functions was obtained in \cite{munshi1}.
-We closely follow that paper.
-We use the 'conductor lowering' trick as a device for separation of oscillations in the circle method as introduced in \cite{munshi2}.
-After a final application of Cauchy followed by Poisson summation we observe that there is not enough savings in the 'zero frequency' and too much saving in the 'non zero frequency'.
-To optimise this, we use the 'Mass transform' trick introduced in \cite{munshi3} which essentially decreases the length of summation where there is no cancellations (the zero frequency) at the cost an increase in the length of non zero frequencies.
-We proceed to prove the theorem for $f$ Maass-cusp form.
-Note that the same proof goes through for other cases with mild alterations (there respective Voronoi summation formulas to be precise).\\ \\ \textit{Acknowledgement}.
-I would like thank Prof. Munshi for sharing his ideas and suggestions.
-This paper is essentially an adaptation of his methods.
+Recently, using his separation of oscillation technique (as introduced in \cite{munshi7}), $t$-aspect subconvexity for $GL(3)\times GL(2)$ $L$- functions was obtained by Munshi \cite{munshi1}, where the $GL(3)$ form is any Hecke-Maass cusp form for $SL(3, \mathbb{Z})$.
+Following similar strategy, we use the `conductor lowering' trick as a device for separation of oscillations in the circle method as introduced in \cite{munshi2}.
+The key feature here is that the $GL(2), GL(3)$ Voronoi summations together transform the Ramanujan sum arising in the delta method to an additive character with respect to the $GL(3)$ variable.
+This was the crucial observation in \cite{munshi1}.
+As such, we save more after applying Poisson summation after Cauchy-Schwarz inequality.
+After a final application of the Cauchy-Schwarz inequality followed by Poisson summation, we observe that there is not enough saving in the `zero frequency' and extra saving in the non-zero frequencies.
+To optimize this, we use the `Mass transfer' trick introduced in \cite{munshi3} which essentially decreases the contribution of the zero frequency at the cost of an increase in the length of non-zero frequencies.
+This is worth comparing to the trick used by James Maynard in \cite{maynard} (Section 3.4), where he is faced with the same problem of reducing the size of diagonal terms.
+He handles this by artificially introducing congruence conditions at the beginning, whereas we achieve it by increasing the size of the equation that we detect using the delta symbol (see \eqref{eq3} below).
+We proceed to prove the theorem for $f$ a Maass cusp form.
+Note that the same proof goes through for other cases as well with mild alterations (depending on their respective Voronoi summation formulas to be precise).\\